Icons

 How Do Icons Work?

-The effectiveness of an icon stems from the combination of craftsmanship, symbolism, and you's intent.
+The effectiveness of an icon stems from the combination of craftsmanship, symbolism, and your intent.
 When creating an icon, you infuses it with energy, blessings, or specific qualities, transforming it into a conduit for divine influence.
-The sealing process ensures the energy is preserved and focused. #
+The sealing process ensures the energy is preserved and focused.

 Role in my Magical Framework

-I advocates for the use of art and symbols as active components in magical workings.
+I advocate for the use of art and symbols as active components in magical workings.
 Icons function as anchors for intention, enabling practitioners to focus and amplify their magical acts.
-The act of creating an icon becomes a form of active magic—transforming raw materials into powerful spiritual tools. #
+The act of creating an icon becomes a form of active magic—transforming raw materials into powerful spiritual tools.

 Cross-Tradition Context